Cancer Caregiving Support for a Family Member

 Home Care for Cancer Patients: What to Expect

-Providing home care for cancer patients can make them more comfortable and reduce the emotional burden of frequent hospital visits.
-However, it also demands heightened awareness and preparation.
+Providing home care for cancer patients can make them more comfortable and reduce the emotional burden of frequent hospital visits, but it also demands heightened awareness and preparation.

-- Nutrition and Hygiene: A cancer patient’s nutritional needs may change.
-You may need to help with meal prep, feeding, or maintaining hygiene if they become weak.
+Nutrition and hygiene: A cancer patient's nutritional needs may change.
+You may need to help with meal preparation, feeding, or maintaining hygiene if they become weak.

-- Infection Prevention: Chemotherapy and radiation can weaken the immune system.
-Prioritize cleanliness and limit exposure to germs.
+Infection prevention: Chemotherapy and radiation can weaken the immune system.
+Prioritize cleanliness and limit exposure to illness.

 Don't hesitate to seek help from visiting nurses, home health aides, or palliative care specialists when appropriate.